EvgeniiZorin/Handbook_Scripting-languages/Bash.md

 ### Remove all contents of the folder (including all interior folders) but not the folder itself
 rm -rf /path/to/directory/*
 ```

+## Processes

+`top`: an older command.
+Shows processes that consume system resources.

+`htop`: a more modern version of `top`.
+Show every process currently ongoing.

 ## Nano